CodingAbdullah/ethereum-hooks/README.md

-# crypto-api-hooks
+# ethereum-api-hooks
-A package containing useful hooks for working with crypto APIs.
+A package containing useful hooks for working with the Ethereum blockchain using crypto APIs.
 The following resources will be referenced when building these hooks:

 - Alchemy
 - Blocknative